Challenging the idea that Men Don’t Ask for Help

 Once I expanded my perception of men then I began asking myself important questions.

 Are we making help accessible to men in a way that would resonate with them?
 Are we communicating with men in a language and about the concerns they connect with?

 Thinking deeply about these questions became the genesis for Men Therapy Toronto.
 The whole aim of a clinical practice focused primarily on men is simply to make help accessible to men in a language that may resonate with them.

 The choosing of the name, Men Therapy Toronto, was significant to me as I wanted to ensure that when men found us it was clear that they were not alone.
 If we exist it means by default that other men are seeking help.

-My only hesitation throughout the process and still to this day is that our exclusive focus on men would be perceived externally as a men’s right or anti-feminism world view.
+My only hesitation throughout the process and still to this day is that our exclusive focus on men would be perceived externally as a men’s right or anti-feminism worldview.
 That could not be further from our truth.
 Our entire ethos as an organization is about celebrating gender equality.
-We believe and research shows that healthier men create safer communities, better partners, better fathers and foster a world where gender equality is celebrated.
+We believe and research shows that healthier men create safer communities, better partners, and better fathers, and foster a world where gender equality is celebrated.
 We are ultimately feminists as we believe fully in the equality of all people.

 The late Stephen R. Covey states it simply, “The way we see the problem is the problem.”

 Over 1000 plus male clients later I feel comfortable suggesting that “Men Don’t Ask for Help” is most likely a myth we may be best served extinguishing.